Claimants do not have to meet the non-disability requirements for Title II (e.g.,

 health care benefits under COBRA.
 To ensure that the claimant receives a prompt determination, handle all COBRA claims

-If the disability determination services (DDS) or the Philadelphia disability processing
+If the disability determination services (DDS) or the Operations Disability Processing

-unit (PH-DPU) finds the employee, spouse, or dependent child disabled under the Social
+Branch (ODO DPB) finds the employee, spouse, or dependent child disabled under the

-Security Act within 60 days of the COBRA qualifying event, he or she may receive an
+Social Security Act within 60 days of the COBRA qualifying event, he or she may receive

 (SSA) is only responsible for making disability decisions for the extension of COBRA